thebaldgeek/thebaldgeek.github.io/dumpHFDL.md

 You may or may not get any hits on those ground station frequencies depending on your antenna and time of day and it could take many many minutes for something to show up, so take a breath or just keep pounding onwards with the autoscan script.....

 When (not if, when) the sdrplay_api hangs up, you can kill it with `sudo systemctl stop sdrplay.service` and wait a solid 30 seconds (no, not kidding, its a mess and it takes time to die, if you restart it too quick you will need to do a full reboot) and then start it again with `sudo systemctl start sdrplay.service`.
 Yes, I know about the 'restart' option, but that does not wait the 30 seconds and thus messes things up more than it helps.
+Here is a little script I call `restartapi.sh` make it by doing `nano restartapi.sh` then copy in the following:

+    sudo kill $(ps -e | grep dumphfdl | awk '{print $1}') sudo systemctl stop sdrplay
+    sudo pkill sdrplay_apiService
+    sudo rm -f /dev/shm/Glbl\\sdrSrv*
+    sudo systemctl start sdrplay

+ Save with ctrl+o, then enter, then ctrl+x
+ Then make it runable with `chmod 766 restartapi.sh` now you can run it anytime with `sudo ./restartapi.sh` or even put in your sudo crontab to run every few hours.

 ## Auto Scan Script